TQRG/secom/CONFIG.md

 wget https://github.com/TQRG/secom/template/secom
 ```

-Setting an alias in your github configuration `~/.gitconfig` for security commits is helpful to distinguish security commits than other types of commits.
+Setting an alias in your github configuration `~/.gitconfig` for security commits is helpful to distinguish security commits from other types of commits.
 Add the following to your `~/.gitconfig` file:

 ```bash
 [alias]